Why You Should Trust Me

 Picturenaut is a quintessential free image editing program: it does what it says it will do, and not much more.
 It includes basic automatic alignment and deghosting options, but almost all of the tone mapping and editing settings are defined before you actually create your HDR composite.
 Needless to say, for most photographers, this will not provide nearly as much control during the editing process.

 The compositing process was quite fast, but that’s probably due to the limited nature of the options available.
-You can do a bit of basic editing afterwards by opening the Tone Mapping window, but the controls are as basic as possible and nowhere close to what you find in other programs.
+You can do a bit of basic editing afterward by opening the Tone Mapping window, but the controls are as basic as possible and nowhere close to what you find in other programs.

 As you can see above, the end result is definitely in need of some additional retouching work in another editor, although even putting this composite through Photoshop won’t restore the kind of control that you need to create a really stunning image.

 At first glance, Luminance HDR appeared to be a much more successful free HDR program.
 The interface was clean and simple, and it correctly identified all the relevant data from my source images.
-There are decent alignment and deghosting options, and the software seemed fairly responsive – at least, until it came time to complete the composite process, when the entire program crashed.
+There are decent alignment and deghosting options, and the software seemed fairly responsive – at least, until it came time to complete the compositing process, when the entire program crashed.

 A second attempt was more successful, although I disabled auto-alignment and deghosting, which may have been the original problem.
 The interface has a few nice touches, such as an EV based histogram which shows the proper dynamic range, but the rest of the options are fairly confusing.